-“Louisiana can’t catch a break,” says Insure.com’s editorial director Amy Danise.
+“Louisiana can’t catch a break,” Insure.com’s editorial director Amy Danise said.
 “It is consistently at the top of our rankings.”
-Danise added, for example, that a Jeep Patriot Sport is the least expensive vehicle to purchase car insurance for in the state of Louisiana, while the most expensive is a Mercedes-Benz S65 AMG sedan.
+For example, a Jeep Patriot Sport is the least expensive vehicle to purchase car insurance for in the state of Louisiana, while the most expensive is a Mercedes-Benz S65 AMG sedan.

-View the table below for the complete state-by-state ranking of the costs of car insurance in the United States:
+View the table below for the complete state-by-state ranking of the costs of car insurance:

 According to Insure.com, there are a number of different factors in each state that can have an impact on the overall cost of an individual driver’s car insurance policy.
 Below is an excerpt from the company that explains some of the factors that cause some states to have higher costs of car insurance than others:

-Other states don’t even come close to his state’s PIP law, observed Jeremy MacDonald, vice president of the Michigan Association of Professional Insurance Agents and president of the Mid-Michigan Agency in Alma.
+Other states don’t even come close to Michigan's PIP law, noted Jeremy MacDonald, vice president of the Michigan Association of Professional Insurance Agents and president of the Mid-Michigan Agency in Alma.
 Florida caps PIP benefits at $10,000, for instance, and New York at $50,000.